Cryogenics is not Snake Oil

 Fortunately, I was unaware of any of this conventional wisdom when I was first introduced to cryogenic processing thirty eight years ago.
 My background had been in physics; specifically non-linear spectroscopy and quantum electronics.
-A high school course in metallurgy in the ’60s provided the basis for my understanding of metals and consequently I didn’t realize that cryogenic treatment was essentially “snake oil.”
+I took a high school course in metallurgy in the ’60s.
+The course provided the basis for my understanding of metals and consequently I didn’t realize that cryogenic treatment was essentially “snake oil.”
 I had only the observations, made by reasonable people who had availed themselves of treatment services that remarkable improvements in performance could result from cryogenic processing.
 Based on this admittedly non-scientific study, I undertook with a partner, Bruce Norian, a radical career change, forming our company to offer cryogenic treatment services and eventually to design, manufacture, and sell Cryo-processing equipment.

 Having come from a sheltered academic background, I was ill prepared for the response of some prospective customers; even after we had demonstrated the technical and cost effectiveness of the process.
-A particular encounter, now over three decades old, remains vivid in my memory.
 We had successfully treated a guillotine bade for a major manufacturer; the engineer who supervised the test reported three times more production from the blade after treatment as compared to the identical untreated blade.
 When asked if he’d like to treat a meaningful quantity of tooling, the engineer replied, “If cryogenic treatment was so good, then we would have been doing it years ago.”
 Period.
 This otherwise rational individual was telling me that he was not about to believe his own eyes.
-He hadn’t learned about cryogenic treatment in school; his superiors (at the large multinational company) hadn’t either and he wasn’t going to fall into a trap set by some crafty salesman (me).
-Snake oil!
+He hadn’t learned about cryogenic treatment in school; his superiors (at the large multinational company) hadn’t either.
+He wasn’t going to fall into a trap set by some crafty salesman (me).
+Cryogenics is Snake oil!

 The benefits of cryogenic processing are established; the observation phase has proceeded for more than sixty years now.
 It’s time to move on to a better understanding of the underlying mechanisms by application of the methodology of science.
 In so doing, we gain intellectually, we hopefully refine the technology, and most importantly, help to dispel the skepticism that impedes widespread acceptance of a process that can help make better products available at reduced costs to everyone.